-is that you want to work it out partly, and to let God help you.
+The cause of the weakness of your Christian life is that you want to work it out partly, and to let God help you.
 And that cannot be.
-You must come to be utterly helpless, to let God work, and God will work gloriously.
+You must come to be utterly helpless, to let God work.
+He will work gloriously.
 It is this that we need if we are indeed to be workers for God.
-I could go through Scripture, and prove to you how Moses, when he led Israel out of Egypt; how Joshua, when he brought them into the land of Canaan; how all God's servants in the Old Testament counted upon the omnipotence of God doing impossibilities.
-And this God lives to-day, and this God is the God of every child of His.
-And yet we are some of us wanting God to give us a little help while we do our best, instead of coming to understand what God wants, and to sav: "I can do nothing.
+I could go through Scripture and prove to you how Moses, when he led Israel out of Egypt; how Joshua, when he brought them into the land of Canaan; how all God's servants in the Old Testament counted on the omnipotence of God doing impossibilities.
+And this God lives today; and this God is the God of every child of His.
+And yet some of us want God to give us a little help while we do our best, instead of coming to understand what God wants, and to say: "I can do nothing.
 God must and will do all."
-Have you said: "In worship, in work, in sanctification, in obedience to God, I can do nothing of myself, and so my place is to worship the omnipotent God, and to believe that He will work in me every moment"?
+Have you said: "In worship, in work, in sanctification, in obedience to God, I can do nothing of myself, and so my place is to worship God, and to believe that He will work in me every moment"?
 Oh, may God teach us this!
-Oh that God would by His grace show you what a God you have, and to what a God you have intrusted yourself,-an omnipotent God, willing with His whole omnipotence to place Himself at the disposal of every child of His.
-Shall we not take the lesson of the Lord Jesus and say: "Amen; the things which are impossible with men are possible with God"?
+Oh, that God would by His grace show you what a God you have, and to what a God you have entrusted yourself-an omnipotent God.
+He is willing, with His whole omnipotence, to place Himself at the disposal of every child of His!
+Will we not take the lesson of the Lord Jesus, and say: "Amen; the things which are impossible with men are possible with God"?

 Remember what we have said about Peter, his selfconfidence, self-power, self-will, and how he came to deny his Lord.
-You feel: "Ah! there is the self= life, there is the flesh-life that rules in me!" now, have you believed that there is deliverance from that?
-Have you believed that Almighty God is able so to reveal Christ in your heart, so to let the Holy Spirit rule in you, that the self-life shall not have power or dominion over you?
-Have you coupled the two together, and with tears of penitence and with deep humiliation and feebleness, cried out: it is impossible to me; man cannot do it, but, glory to Thy name, it is possible with God"?
+You feel, "Ah! there is the self-life; there is the fleshlife that rules in me!"
+And now, have you believed that there is deliverance from that?
+Have you believed that Almighty God is able to reveal Christ in your heart, to let the Holy Spirit rule in you so that the self-life will not have power or dominion over you?
+Have you coupled the two together- and, with tears of penitence and with deep humiliation and feebleness, cried out: "O God, it is impossible to me; man cannot do it, but glory to Your name, it is possible with God"?
 Have you claimed deliverance?
 Do it now.
-Put vourself afresh in absolute surrender into the hands of a God of infinite love; and as infinite as His love is His power to do it.
+Put yourself afresh in absolute surrender into the hands of a God of infinite love.
+As infinite as His love is His power to do it.